Tyler Huntley Player Prop Bets for NFL Week 18 | Baltimore vs. Pittsburgh 1/9/2022

 Matchup vs. Pittsburgh

-- Huntley has not thrown a touchdown pass against the Steelers over that time.

-- The 239.8 passing yards the Steelers give up per game makes them the NFL's 13th-ranked pass defense this season.
+- The 239.8 yards per game the Steelers are giving up through the air makes them the NFL's 13th-ranked pass defense.

 - At 1.5 passing TDs conceded per game, the Steelers defense is ranked 15th in the NFL.